westoncampbell/BulldozerAHK/Other/Rules WIP.md

 # Bulldozer Rules

 ## Game Objective
 The object of Bulldozer is to push each rock on to a target.
-Progress to the next level by moving all of the rocks to the targets.

 <br>